jvierstra/jvierstra.github.io/_resources/dgf.md

 Alternatively, you can [click here](http://genome.ucsc.edu/cgi-bin/hgTracks?db=hg38&hubUrl=https://resources.altius.org/~jvierstra/projects/footprinting.2020/hub.txt){:target="_blank"} to automatically load this trackhub at the Genome Browser hosted at UCSC.

-## Code
+## Code & Tutorials

 Software and scripts are available at [GitHub](http://github.com/jvierstra/footprint-tools).

 Documentation is hosted at [Read the docs](http://footprint-tools.readthedocs.io).
+Included in the documentation are [examples](https://footprint-tools.readthedocs.io/en/latest/examples.html) of how to remotely access, manipulate and visualize genomic footprinting data.

 ## Citation

-If you use this resource in your research, please kindly cite:
+If you use this resource in your research, please cite:

 Vierstra J *et al.* (2020).
 [Global reference mapping and dynamics of human transcription factor footprints.](https://www.biorxiv.org/content/10.1101/2020.01.31.927798v1) *bioRxiv*.